-Engine Knocking is a phenomenon known to mechanics also as terms like “knock”, “detonation”, “spark knock” or “pinging” and was discovered by Harry Ricardo in a series of experiments undertaken in 1916-1919 aimed at discovering the reason for aircraft engine failure.
+Engine Knocking is a phenomenon known to mechanics also as terms like “knock”, “detonation”, “spark knock” or “pinging”.
+It was discovered by Harry Ricardo in a series of experiments undertaken in 1916-1919 aimed at discovering the reason for aircraft engine failure.

-This phenomenon happens only in spark-ignited internal combustion engines, or better said… gas engines and most of the time it’s confused with pre-ignition.
+This phenomenon happens only in spark-ignited internal combustion engines, or better said… gas engines.
+Most of the time it’s confused with pre-ignition.
 This is the case since almost all pre-ignition events are followed by engine knocking.